-- C.1.31 Indicate whether the external auditors have changed during the year.
-If so, name the incoming and outgoing auditors:

-- [] Yes

-- [√] No

-Explain any disagreements with the outgoing auditor:

-- [] Yes

-- [√] No

-- C.1.32 State whether the firm of auditors does any work for the company and/or its group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage that amount represents in respect of the total fees invoiced to the company and/or its group for audit work:

-- [√] Yes

-- [] No

-Company Group companies Total Charge for non-audit work (thousand euros) 127 147 274 Charge for non-audit work / Amount invoiced for audit work (%) 34.70 6.95 11.05

-C.1.33 Indicate whether the auditors' report on the annual accounts of the previous year was qualified.
+C.1.31 Indicate whether the external auditors have changed during the year.
+If so, name the incoming and outgoing auditors: [] Yes [v] No Explain any disagreements w rith the outgoing auditor: [] Yes [v] No C.1.32 State whether the firm of a and if so, declare the amou respect of the total fees inv [V] Yes [] No nt of the fees received fo r such work and the p ercentage that am Charge for non-audit work (thousand euros) 127 147 274 Charge for non-audit work / Amount invoiced for audit work (%) 34.70 6.95 11.05 C.1.33 Indicate whether the audito ors' report on the annual accounts of the previo ous year was quali fied.
 If so, state the reasons given by the Chairman of the Audit Committee to explain the content and scope of the qualifications.

-[] Yes

-[√] No